GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

 This server connects [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) clients such as the [Gemini CLI](https://github.com/google-gemini/gemini-cli) to the [**Gemini Cloud Assist APIs**](https://cloud.google.com/gemini/docs/api-and-reference).
 It allows you to use natural language to understand, manage, and troubleshoot your Google Cloud environment directly from the local command line.

+> **NOTE**
+> The Google Cloud Platform Terms of Service (available at <https://cloud.google.com/terms/>) and the Data Processing and Security Terms (available at <https://cloud.google.com/terms/data-processing-terms>) do not apply to any component of the Gemini Cloud Assist MCP Server software.

 To learn more about Gemini Cloud Assist, see the [Gemini Cloud Assist overview](https://cloud.google.com/gemini/docs/cloud-assist/) in the Google Cloud documentation.

 ### **Key features**